-Jones, Amelia, 'Introduction: Conceiving the Intersection of Feminism and Visual Culture', in The Feminism and Visual Culture Reader.
-London: Routledge, 2003.

-Aperture 225: On Feminism.
-2016 [available via e-journals on SOLO].

-Pollock, Griselda, Vision and Difference: Feminism, Femininity and the Histories of Art.
-London: Routledge, 2003.

-[Suggested further reading: Nochlin, Linda and Maura Reilly, Women Artists: The Linda Nochlin Reader.
+- Jones, Amelia, 'Introduction: Conceiving the Intersection of Feminism and Visual Culture', in The Feminism and Visual Culture Reader.
+London: Routledge, 2003. - Aperture 225: On Feminism.
+2016 [available via e-journals on SOLO]. - Pollock, Griselda, Vision and Difference: Feminism, Femininity and the Histories of Art.
+London: Routledge, 2003. - bell hooks, Reel to Real: Race, Sex and Class at the Movies (London and New York: Routledge, 2008). - Keeling, K. The Witch's Flight: The Cinematic, The Black Femme, and the Image of Common Sense (Durham NC: Duke University Press, 2008) [Introduction]. - B. Ruby Rich, New Queer Cinema: The Director's Cut (Durham NC: Duke University Press, 2013). - [Suggested further reading: Nochlin, Linda and Maura Reilly, Women Artists: The Linda Nochlin Reader.
 London: Thames and Hudson, 2015 (includes a range of her essays and some recent reflection); Smith, Sidonie and Julia Watson (eds.), Interfaces: Women/Autobiography/Image/Performance (University of Michigan Press, 2002), which contains useful essays on women's visual self-representations.
-Annette Kuhn's Family Secrets: Acts of Memory and Imagination (London: Verso, 2002) is interesting on the centrality of photography to modern memory]
+Annette Kuhn's Family Secrets: Acts of Memory and Imagination (London: Verso, 2002) is interesting on the centrality of photography to modern memory.]